thiagoadsix/linkedin-bot/README.md

 > npm run dev

-#### To use the project, you must have the insomnia or the postman or whatever you wish use to make the requisition.
-Until now the project just could search users by one profession (Design) and one country (Italy), and this is not dynamically, yet.
+#### To use the project, it is necessary to have the insomnia or the postman or whatever you want to use to make the request.
+So far the project can only search for users by a profession (Design) and a country (Italy), and this is not yet dynamic, yet.
 > Route type: GET

 > {